chevtong/react-weather-compare/README.md

 ### WIP

 1. catch error and add to display for no JSON response on wrong city names
-2. work on reponsivess of the app
+2. Add more weather info on the details page
 2. find out how to use styled-components efficiently for night mode

 ---